http://beyond666-acson005.blogspot.com/2012/02/prophetic-dreams-astral-journeys-in.html http://be

 STARSHIP HUMANITY: imagine life 50, 100 AND 150 years from now…

-I realized that fifty years from now; my youngest daughter will be at my present age meaning I will not be there but she and my grandchildren will be; insaallah!
+I realized that fifty years from now, my youngest daughter will be at my present age, meaning I will not be there, but she and my grandchildren will be, inshallah!

-Scientific American; January 2013 issue asked prophets of Technology what life would be like 50, 100 and 150 years from now.
-Reading it right now is like traveling in time because for certain; it will not be less but probably more than what we can right now imagine.
-Prophets of technology tends to be conservatively realistic to separate themselves from fiction writers but hey; when 007 talked to his watch some 45 years ago like a phone; we smiled at it like in a pleasant dream.
-When pictures were added to the fiction like a live-television on James Bond’s wrist; we laughed at it like too much fiction and yet we live not only to see it happen but to have one in our pockets while children use it for live-internet gaming; a toy.
+Scientific American, January 2013 issue asked prophets of Technology what life would be like 50, 100, and 150 years from now.
+Reading it right now is like traveling in time because, for certain, it will not be less but probably more than what we can right now imagine.
+Prophets of technology tend to be conservatively realistic in separating themselves from fiction writers, but when 007 talked to his watch some 45 years ago like a phone, we smiled at it like in a pleasant dream.
+When pictures were added to the fiction, like a live television on James Bond’s wrist, we laughed at it like too much fiction, and yet we live not only to see it happen but to have one in our pockets while children use it for internet gaming, a toy.

-I wrote a week ago how photos my daughter took with her tablet back home in the Philippine instantly uploads in my Google-plus that I can instantly see.
-Last night; I discovered something else.
-You probably know about this but I didn’t.
-There is in your facebook page a map where it says where you live; at least that was what I thought indicating from your profile your address?
+A week ago, I wrote about how photos my daughter took with her tablet back home in the Philippines were instantly uploaded to my Google-plus that I can see.
+Last night, I discovered something else.
+You probably know about this, but I didn’t.
+On your Facebook page is a map that says where you live; at least, that was what I thought indicated in your profile.
+What is your address?
 I was wrong.
-I always ignored that face of my facebook until last night when I saw the map says I was at the “Mall of Asia.”
+I always ignored that face on my Facebook until last night when I saw the map that said I was at the “Mall of Asia.”
 I said, “What?”
-I realized that Nishreen had been to 9 different places since she received her tablet 3 weeks ago the last being at MOA :-) I have no idea if it is a function of her tablet’s GPS or her Google map.
+I realized that Nishreen had been to 9 different places since she received her tablet 3 weeks ago, the last being at MOA :-) I have no idea if it is a function of her tablet’s GPS or her Google map.
 Fiction…?
 Nah!

-We see in science fiction movies flying cars that we now thought is pure fiction.
-We can’t imagine how it will be possible but if you are young; you may actually ride in one maybe even own it.
-Drones that USA uses not only to spy but murder enemies with the consequent death of many innocents will in the future turn into manned space vehicles (MSV) as well although unmanned space vehicle (USV) will still be around getting even more sophisticated.
-Some drones will be the size of your red blood cells that can circulate in your body to spy on your organs and hunt and kill whatever that makes you ill.
-Other drones will be insect size from mosquito size to birds that can spy and kill in urban areas.
-USA has 7,000 spy/killer drones with unknown numbers in many other countries.
-If drones can fly 24 hours and carry heavy loads of bombs; why not humans and to drive it; you don’t need a driver’s license :-) Drones technology is the next world changing technology after the internet.
-Electrical engineers should tread this path or be left behind by those who does.
+We see flying cars in science fiction movies that we now think are pure fiction.
+We can’t imagine how it will be possible, but if you are young, you may actually ride in one, maybe even own it.
+Drones that the USA uses not only to spy but also murder enemies, with the consequent death of many innocents, will in the future turn into manned space vehicles (MSV) as well, although unmanned space vehicles (USV) will still be around getting even more sophisticated.
+Some drones will be the size of your red blood cells that can circulate in your body to spy on your organs and hunt and kill whatever makes you ill.
+Other drones will be insect sizes, from mosquitoes to birds, that can spy and kill in urban areas.
+The USA has 7,000 spy/killer drones with unknown numbers in many other countries.
+If drones can fly 24 hours and carry heavy loads of bombs, why don't humans drive them; you don’t need a driver’s license :-) Drone technology is the next world-changing technology after the internet.
+Electrical engineers should tread this path or be left behind by those who do.

 What truly fascinates me is space travel.
-Again; 150 years from now for colonists to live and thrive on Mars is too conservative a time but ah; journey to the stars…150 years it is.
-With big business and moneyed individuals investing on Mars’ future colonies; I may even live to see it happen and when I see humankind walks on the surface of Mars; I will sail towards the sunset with a smile in my face.
+Again, 150 years from now for colonists to live and thrive on Mars is too conservative a time, but ah, journey to the stars…150 years it is.
+With big businesses and moneyed individuals investing in Mars’ future colonies, I may even live to see it happen, and when I see humankind walk on the surface of Mars, I will sail towards the sunset with a smile on my face.

 NLK